Making positive changes for kids

 Sometimes kids need an adult to talk to about their hopes, their fears or their problems in school or at home.
-For the almost 500 students at Richard T. Stank Middle School in Conklin, N.Y., that person is often Dan Kosick, the school's social worker and a 2006 graduate of the MSW program at Binghamton (he also received a bachelor's degree from the University in 2000).
+For the almost 500 students at Richard T. Stank Middle School in Conklin, N.Y., that person is often Dan Kosick '00, MSW '06, the school's social worker.

 Dan understands how learning, behavior and social problems can affect a student's success.
 So whether he is counseling students, training faculty, advocating for students and their parents, making referrals to community resources, helping shape district policy, or performing another of his many responsibilities, Dan's focus is always on identifying barriers that negatively impact students' ability to learn and then working with students, families and the school to effect positive changes.